Rather listen to this post?

 Coaching is not all about the X’s and O’s, there are many aspects of being a coach.
 A big one is having a connection with their team and players.
-Along with that is their coaching style and techniques.
-Every kid and player out on the field is different.
-Each player is very unique in many ways.
+Every kid and player out on the field is different and is unique in many ways.
 They learn at different speeds, in different styles, and all have separate skill sets.
-It can be a challenge for a Coach to be running practice, teaching new methods of the game and there is a group of kids talking or just doing there own thing.
-For a coach wanting to get the best out of all their players this is very frustrating.
+It can be a challenge for a Coach to be running practice, teaching new methods of the game and there is a group of kids talking or just doing their own thing.
+For a coach wanting to get the best out of all their players, this is very frustrating.
 Here we are going to give the coaches out there some tips on how to better understand and coach players in today’s time.

 The Stringers Society Top Ten Coaching Tips

 - Make sure the entire team is engaged and attentive.
 Being active in your drills can get more players engaged.
 Also, using small groups forces inclusion.